When does the brake caliper need to be replaced?

 Do brake calipers require any maintenance?

+Yes.
 Brakes including the calipers need to be serviced regularly to make sure the brake pads are moving freely, the guide pins are not seized and the caliper is working properly.
+Servicing brakes typically includes cleaning parts of the brake setup and lubricating parts that need to be lubricated.
+Repair shops charge 0.8-1.0 hours of labor plus some shop supplies to service brakes on one axle.